Hemodialysis Care Access

 Arteriovenous Fistula (AVF)

-An arteriovenous fistula (AVF) is often considered the gold standard for dialysis access due to its durability and lower risk of complications.
-During a surgical procedure, an artery and a vein are connected, typically in the arm.
-This connection increases blood flow and pressure in the vein, causing it to enlarge and strengthen over time.
-Once the vein has matured—usually within a few weeks to months—it becomes a reliable access point for dialysis.
-AVFs have the added benefit of reducing infection risks and maintaining better long-term performance compared to other options.
+An arteriovenous fistula (AVF) is widely considered the preferred option for dialysis access due to its durability and lower risk of infection and clotting.
+During a surgical procedure, an artery and vein are connected, most commonly in the arm.
+This connection increases blood flow, allowing the vein to enlarge and strengthen over time.
+Once matured, typically over several weeks to months, the AVF provides a reliable and long-lasting access point for dialysis.

 Arteriovenous Graft (AVG)

-When a patient’s veins are not adequate enough to support an AVF, an arteriovenous graft (AVG) is a suitable alternative.
-An AVG involves surgically connecting an artery and a vein using a small, synthetic tube made of biocompatible material.
-This graft acts as a bridge between the artery and vein, allowing for reliable blood flow during dialysis.
-AVGs can often be used sooner than AVFs but may require more monitoring to prevent clotting or infection.
+When a patient’s veins are not suitable for an AVF, an arteriovenous graft (AVG) may be recommended.
+An AVG uses a synthetic, biocompatible tube to connect an artery and a vein, creating a dependable pathway for blood flow during dialysis.
+AVGs can often be used sooner than AVFs but may require closer monitoring to reduce the risk of infection or clot formation.

 Dialysis Catheter